pdimens/harpy/Modules/readmapping.md

 - no temporary files
 |||

 The [BWA MEM](https://github.com/lh3/bwa) workflow is substantially simpler than the EMA workflow and maps all reads against the reference genome, no muss no fuss.
 Duplicates are marked at the end using [sambamba](https://lomereiter.github.io/sambamba/).
+The `BX:Z` tags in the read headers are still added to the alignment headers, even though barcodes are not used to inform mapping.

 ```mermaid
 graph LR